Ghaznavid–Hindu Shahi Wars: Battle of Peshawar (1001 AD)

 Mahmud ascended the throne in 998 AD.
 In 1000 AD, he launched his first campaign in India seizing few fortresses.
 In September 1001, he marched against Hindu Shahi at Peshawar with picked 10,000 or 15,000 cavalry.
 Jayapala brought 12,000 cavalry, 30,000 infantry and 300 elephants to face Muslims.

 On 28 November 1001, the engagement occurred and continued till noon but Hindu Shahi's unable to stand against the repeated attack of Muslim cavalry, broke and fled away leaving 5,000-15,000 dead on the battle ground.
-Jayapala alongside with his fifteen sons and grandsons were taken prisoners.
+Jayapala along with his fifteen sons and grandsons were taken prisoners.
 Mahmud then marched to the capital Waihand, where the Hindus ensued second battle but was defeated.
 Although peace was concluded between them and Jayapala had to pay 250,000 dinars as ransom with 50 war elephants.
 Later Jayapala immolated himself due to the humiliation, succeeding Anandapal to the throne.
 According to al-Utbi, Mahmud enslaved 500,000 people during this invasion.
 Mahmud then returned to Ghazni in April 1002.

 Conflicts with Anandapal

 Battle of Indus (1006 AD)

 Mahmud turned his attention towards Multan and the route was under the control of Anandapal.
 Mahmud asked for permission to let him pass but Anandapal rejected the permission which filled Mahmud with anger.
 Mahmud marched to punish Anandapal before attacking Multan.
 Both forces met face to face but sultan inflicted a crushing defeat on Anandapal and he escaped to Kashmir.
 Mahmud continues his march against the ruler of Multan, defeated him after the siege of seven days and brought Multan under his control.
 Sultan wanted to bring whole region under his control but in the meantime he heard the news that his kingdom was invaded by Kara-Khanid Khanate.
 He put Sukhapala in charge of Multan and marched to Khorasan.